Melissa Febos

 Melissa Febos is an American writer and professor.
-She is the author of the critically acclaimed memoir, Whip Smart (2010), and the essay collections, Abandon Me (2017) and Girlhood (2021).
+She is the author of the memoirs Whip Smart (2010) and The Dry Season (2025) and the essay collections Abandon Me (2017), Girlhood (2021), and Body Work (2022).

 Early life and education

 Febos grew up in Falmouth, Massachusetts.
 Her father was a sea captain, and her mother a therapist.
 She left home at 16 after passing the GED, moved to Boston, and worked at an assortment of jobs including as a boatyard hand and as a chambermaid.
 She attended night courses at Harvard Extension School, then enrolled in The New School and moved to New York City in August 1999.
 She later earned an MFA at Sarah Lawrence College.

 Career

 Febos is the author of Whip Smart (St Martin's Press 2010), a memoir of her work as a professional dominatrix while she was studying at The New School.

 Her second book, the lyric essay collection Abandon Me, was published by Bloomsbury Publishing on February 28, 2017.
 Abandon Me was a LAMBDA Literary Award finalist and a Publishing Triangle Award finalist, and one of the best reviewed books of 2017.
 Her third book and second essay collection, Girlhood, was published by Bloomsbury Publishing on March 30, 2021.
 It was a national bestseller.
 Describing Girlhood, The New York Times wrote, "The aim of this book, though, is not simply to tell about her own life, but to listen to the pulses of many others’...This solidarity puts “Girlhood” in a feminist canon that includes Febos’s idol, Adrienne Rich, and Maggie Nelson’s theory-minded masterpieces: smart, radical company, and not ordinary at all."
 A craft book, Body Work, was published by Catapult in 2022.

 Febos was the co-curator, with Rebecca Keith, of the monthly Mixer Reading and Music series on the Lower East Side for ten years.
 A four-time MacDowell Colony fellow, she has received fellowships from Virginia Center for the Creative Arts, Vermont Studio Center, and the Bread Loaf Writers' Conference.
 Her essays have won awards from Prairie Schooner and StoryQuarterly, and for five years she was on the Board of Directors of Vida: Women in Literary Arts.
-Febos has contributed to publications such as The New York Times, The Paris Review, Salon, Bomb, Hunger Mountain, Prairie Schooner, The Kenyon Review, Tin House, Granta, Post Road, Dissent (American magazine), Vogue (magazine), The Believer (magazine), The Sewanee Review, Bitch Magazine and The Chronicle of Higher Education.
+Febos has contributed to publications such as The New York Times, The Paris Review, Salon, Bomb, Hunger Mountain, Prairie Schooner, The Kenyon Review, Tin House, Granta, Post Road, Dissent, Vogue, The Believer, The Sewanee Review, Bitch Magazine and The Chronicle of Higher Education.

 Febos has taught at SUNY Purchase College, the Gotham Writers' Workshop, The New School, Sarah Lawrence College, New York University, and Utica College.
 Until 2020, she was an Associate Professor and MFA Director at Monmouth University.
-Febos currently works as an Associate Professor at the University of Iowa, where she teaches in the Nonfiction Writing Program.
+Febos currently works as a Full Professor at the University of Iowa, where she teaches in the Nonfiction Writing Program.